SmartForger/frontend-thangs/README.md

 1. Clone the repository

+1. Create a personal token with minimum `read:packages` permissions in your [GitHub account settings](https://github.com/settings/tokens)

+1. Copy `.yarnrc.example` to `.yarnrc` and replace `${GH_PACKAGE_TOKEN}` with your personal token

+    - Alternatively, you can add `export GH_PACKAGE_TOKEN=YOUR_TOKEN_HERE` to your .bashrc/.zshrc/shell profile after copying `.yarnrc.example` to `.yarnrc`

-2. Run the following command in the root directory:
+1. Run the following command in the root directory:

 ```bash
 yarn install
 ```

-3. Create a file named `.env.development.local` in the root folder and make sure it contains the necessary details for your dev environment:
+5. Create a file named `.env.development.local` in the root folder and make sure it contains the necessary details for your dev environment:

 ```ini
 REACT_APP_API_KEY=(Url pointing to the instance of "thangs-social-service" you are currently working with, eg: http://localhost:8000/api/)